Dial-in using PPP and RADIUS

 • Operating: RADIUS authentication for PPP clients is enabled.
 User data supplied by clients is first checked using the PPP list.
 If no matching entry is found in the PPP list, the client is checked by the RADIUS server.
 Authentication is successful if the PPP list check or RADIUS server check returns as positive.

 • Exclusive: RADIUS authentication for PPP clients is enabled.
 User data supplied by clients is checked exclusively by the RADIUS server.
-In this mode, solely the advanced settings of the PPP list for the user are interpreted (e.g. check for PAP/CHAP – or the allowed protocols IP and/or NetBIOS).
+In this mode, solely the advanced settings of the PPP list for the user are interpreted (e.g. check for PAP/CHAP – or the allowed protocols like IP).

 www.lancom-systems.com